draftverify/draftverify.com/index.md

     <h2 class="h2">Identity That Follows the Entire Pathway</h2>

     <p>
-      Once a keg is tagged and verified with DraftVerify, its identity isn’t just written on a handle — it follows the entire system.
-Staff can trace the route and confirm the tap using a simple, repeatable routine:
+      This procedure is designed to be performed in under 10 seconds on a busy night.
+Once a keg is tagged and verified, its identity doesn’t rely on memory or handwriting — it follows the entire system, end-to-end, through a consistent, repeatable routine:
     </p>

     <ol style="margin-top:20px;">